Kauffman Stadium

-In 2022, the Royals announced intentions to build and open a stadium in downtown Kansas City before the team's lease agreement with Jackson County expires at the end of 2030.
+In 2022, the Royals announced intentions to build and open a new stadium before the team's lease agreement with Jackson County expires at the end of the 2030 MLB season.
+In 2024, the team announced their intention for the stadium to be located in downtown Kansas City's Crossroads district.
+The plan would involve displacing several small businesses that would be in the footprint of the stadium.
+In April 2024, Jackson County voters overwhelmingly rejected a ballot initiative to help fund the new stadium by a 16% margin.
+A financial analysis of the new stadium plans estimates that the cost to taxpayers would be between $4.4 billion and $6.4 billion.
+As of June 2024, the team was considering relocating to Kansas City, Kansas.

 History

 In 1967, voters in Jackson County approved the bonds for the Truman Sports Complex, which replaced the multipurpose Municipal Stadium and featured a football stadium for the Kansas City Chiefs and a baseball stadium for the Kansas City Athletics.
 The owner of the Athletics, Charles O. Finley, had just signed a new lease to remain in Kansas City.
 The proposal of the Truman Sports Complex was unusual, as conventional wisdom at the time held that separate football and baseball stadiums were not commercially viable.
-Before the 1968 season, however, Finley moved the A's to Oakland, California, and their brand-new multi-purpose stadium.
+Before the 1968 season, however, Finley moved the A's to Oakland, California, and their brand-new multipurpose stadium.